joycejoyce/100-days-of-code/log.md

 **Today's Progress:** Implement "Update item method: delete/edit/undo".

 **Thoughts:** Dynamo's "describe table" function doesn't provide ALL attributes but only the key attributes due to it's NoSQL.

+### Day 75: June 19, 2020

+**Today's Progress:** Change background-color of rows according to their update methods: delete/edit/undo.

+**Thoughts:** It'd be very hard to tackle difficult questions when the baby's beside me crying.